What is AHEC Scholars?

 Connecting Communities & Supporting Health Professionals

-Aims to increase training and development of CHWs and paraprofessionals to be connectors who are able to serve as liaison/link/intermediary between health professionals and the community to facilitate access to service and improve health equity, community/population health, and social determinants of health.
+Aims to increase training and development of community health workers (CHWs) and paraprofessionals to be the connectors who are able to serve as a link between health professionals and the community to facilitate access to service and improve health equity, community/population health, and social determinants of health.

 Cultural Competency